brucew4yn3rp/ComfyUI_FrontEndCleanup/README.md

 # ComfyUI_FrontEndCleanup
-This node customizes the ComfyUI frontend by relocating the action bar into the workflow tabs and hiding selected UI elements to reduce visual clutter.
+This node customizes the ComfyUI frontend by relocating the action bar into the workflow tabs and optionally hiding selected UI elements to reduce visual clutter.

 ## Before